OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 * **Restrictions:** [Project Galileo](https://www.cloudflare.com/galileo) is intended to be used through referrals of trusted NGOs for not-for-profit organizations and small commercial entities acting in the public interest, which are engaged in news gathering, civil society, or political/artistic speech, and the subject of online attacks based on this work.
 * **Get Started Now:**  Organizations can apply at [https://www.cloudflare.com/galileo](https://www.cloudflare.com/galileo), and find a list of public organizations who can refer customers (recommended)

-### Google’s Project Shield / PageSpeed
+### Google's Project Shield

-* **Cost:** PageSpeed is free during trial period; Project Shield is "currently offered free of charge to trusted testers."
-For both, there will be a 30-day notice before it changes to a fee-based model.
+* **Cost:** Project Shield is "currently offered free of charge to trusted testers."
 * **Restrictions:** You must be approved, generally a 2-hour process, but may be restricted for some organizations or countries.
-Project Shield is currently invite only, and is "accepting applications from websites serving news, human rights or elections-related content."
+Project Shield is limited to "organizations with sites serving media, elections and human rights related content".
 * **About the organization and its business model:** Google is an international, public, for-profit company based in Mountain View, California, USA.
 As with most Google products, this ties the Google account you use to your website.
-This service falls under Google’s overall privacy policy and terms of service.
+This service falls under Google's overall privacy policy and terms of service.
 Google is required to comply with US legal requests and National Security Letters.
-* **Technical needs:** You will need the ability to fine-tune your DNS records.
-PageSpeed rewrites and optimizes some parts of your website, which can alter functionality; you should be ready to test for this.
-* **Get Started Now with Pagespeed:** Begin the sign-up process here: [https://developers.google.com/speed/pagespeed/service](https://developers.google.com/speed/pagespeed/service)
+* **Technical needs:** A webmaster with admin privileges, web-server configuration access and the ability to modify DNS records
 * **Get Started Now with Project Shield:** Request access here:  [http://projectshield.withgoogle.com/about/](http://projectshield.withgoogle.com/about/) .
-Note that Project Shield is currently invite only and providing access on a rolling basis.
-After you sign up, you will "be notified via email if your site is selected to become a 'trusted tester'."

 ### More Proxy Services